 The master emphasizes interdisciplinary analytical tools and hands-on training workshops as essential to understanding and performing in the field of regulation, compliance, corporate finance and asset management.

 It is built on a case study approach that is further enriched by the experience and the diversity of the cohort.
-A high level of interaction is fostered by the small size of the class (the program enrolls 25 to 30 students a year).
+A high level of interaction is fostered by the small size of the class.

-Students also have access to the full curriculum of SciencesPo’s Department of Economics in business, management, finance and economics as well as SciencesPo’s graduate “common core curriculum” in the humanities.
+Students also have access to the full curriculum of SciencesPo's School of Management and Innovation, in business, management, finance, and economics as well as SciencesPo's graduate "common core curriculum" in the humanities.
 They may choose from a wide range of courses and workshops offered in English and French, according to their individual academic and professional needs and interests.

 Structure and Curriculum